• Skip to main content

 • ×

-These No Bake Oreo Balls are an easy dessert requiring only 3 ingredients!
+3 Ingredient Oreo Balls are an easy no-bake dessert!
 Perfect for the holidays or any time of year.
 Decorate with colored sprinkles to be festive and match the occasion.

-Oreo balls on a serving plate with front one bitten in half.
+Oreo balls on a serving plate with front one bitten in half, topped with colorful sprinkles.

 Why This Recipe Works